-Prescription Drug Benefits For UHC Out-of-Area
+Prescription Drug Benefits For Indemnity Plan

 The Pharmacy Benefit Manager, or "PBM," is responsible for all prescription drug coverage under the Plan.
-The program enables you to choose Preferred Generic or Preferred brand-name prescriptions.
-Some prescriptions may have an age restriction or require a prior authorization.
+This is a Three Tier Formulary program, which enables you to choose Generic or Preferred Brand Name or Non Preferred Brand Name drugs.
+Maintenance medications are required to be filled at mail order, after two fills allowed at retail annually.
+Biotech medications, Specialty medications, (typically injectables and some oral) covered at 50% up to a maximum out of pocket of \$100 per 30-day retail prescription.
+Certain biotech medications are dispensed solely through the PBM's specialty pharmacy.
+Some prescriptions may have an age restriction.
 Prescriptions purchased at Out-of-Network pharmacies are not covered.
 In the "Introduction to Your Plan Benefits" section of this SPD, under "Claims Administrators," you will find contact information for the PBM.